Using mediation to help you separate

 If you’re worried about the cost of a solicitor

-Solicitors can be very expensive - sometimes over £150 an hour.
+Solicitors can be very expensive.
 Prepare what you want to discuss before you speak to them to keep your sessions as short as possible.

-Some solicitors offer 30 minutes of free legal advice - use this time to find out as much as you can.
+Some solicitors offer an initial meeting for free or a fixed cost - use this time to find out as much as you can.
 You’re unlikely to get detailed advice, but you should get an idea of how complicated your case is and roughly how much it’ll cost you.

 Going to family arbitration

-Family arbitration is your final option if you want to stay out of court.
+Family arbitration is another option if you want to stay out of court.

 It’s a bit like going to court, but in family arbitration an arbitrator makes a decision based on your circumstances - not a judge.
 You and your ex-partner choose the arbitrator you want to use.
-You can also choose where the hearing takes place.
+You can also choose where the hearing takes place and which issues you focus on.

 An arbitrator’s decision is legally binding.
 This means you have to stick to the terms of the agreement by law.